borbit/tiler/README.md

     Place holders factory method.
 Implement this method if place holders should be shown instead of actual tiles until they are synced or if actual tiles aren't present.
-This should just return a `jQuery element` to be shown instead of actual tile.
+This should just return a `jQuery` or `DOM` element to be shown instead of actual tile.

 - *tileSize*